Record for Italian wine exports to South Korea | Octagona Srl

 • white wines with 18%.

-The average price per bottle remains under 20 euros, even though Korean consumers are willing to pay on average 30 euros per bottle for quality wines.
+The average price per bottle remains under 20 euros, even if Korean consumers are willing to pay an average of 30 euros per bottle for quality wines.

-Younger people declare a clear preference for wine with a sweeter flavour, for example Moscato, resulting in everyone's favorite as a variety.
-As regards both red and white wines, Koreans much prefer those with clearly perceptible hints of fruit.
+The younger ones declare a clear preference for the sweeter tasting wine, for example Moscato, resulting in everyone's favorite as a variety.
+As for both red and white wines, Koreans much prefer those with clearly perceptible hints of fruit.

 Generally speaking, in fact, Koreans prefer the consumption of wines with a simple taste, with a higher concentration of residual sugar and a fruity flavour.
-Finally, theAging is not among the tastes most appreciated by the average consumer, especially the younger one.
+Finally, theAging is not one of the most appreciated tastes by the average consumer, especially by the younger ones.

 The reasons for the growth of imported wines in Korea

-If the South Korean wine market has been clearly growing for at least ten years, several observers attribute the boom in 2021 wine imports to the Covid-19 pandemic and in particular to the tendency of consumers to drink more at home, rather than in bars and restaurants.
+If the South Korean wine market has been clearly growing for at least ten years, several observers attribute the 2021 wine import boom to the Covid-19 pandemic and in particular to the trend of consumers to drink more at home, rather than in bars and restaurants.

-On closer inspection, an important factor has contributed to this great growth in imports, namely leasing starting from the second half of 2020by the Korean government, of the laws on the purchase of alcohol online: While previously it was only possible to buy alcohol in physical stores, the current law allows you to order alcohol online (although you can then only pick it up in a retail store or restaurant).
+On closer inspection, an important factor has contributed to this great growth in imports, namely leasing starting from the second half of 2020by the Korean government, laws on buying alcohol online: While previously it was only possible to buy alcohol in physical stores, the current law allows you to order alcohol online (although you can then only pick it up in a retail store or restaurant).

-Beyond that, it appears to be there a change in the culture of drinking among the population, which manifests itself in some behaviors, such as:
+Beyond that, there seems to be a change in the culture of drinking among the population, which manifests itself in some behaviors, such as:

-• consumer purchasing behavior is increasingly focused on the concept of taking care of oneself and indulging in daily luxury;
+• consumer purchasing behavior is increasingly centered on the concept of taking care of oneself and indulging in a daily luxury;

-• one is developing greater demand for emotional branding where the brand story is as important as the product itself;
+• one is developing increased demand for emotional branding where the story of the brand is as important as the product itself;

-• The rapid expansion of digital sales channels is improving consumers' ability to share their consumption experiences online.
+• the rapid expansion of digital sales channels is improving consumers' ability to share their consumer experiences online.

 Seoul International Wines & Spirits Expo 2023

-Italian wine producers can therefore benefit greatly from the business opportunities present in Korea with the export of Italian wine: the numbers reported so far demonstrate how the export of Made in Italy wine to Korea can be the winning choice for expanding the own business abroad, obtaining ample feedback in terms of end consumers and an increase in its profits.
+Italian wine producers can therefore benefit greatly from the business opportunities present in Korea with the export of Italian wine: the numbers reported so far demonstrate how the export of Made in Italy wine to Korea can be the winning choice for expanding the its business abroad, obtaining broad results in terms of end consumers and increase in its profits.

-In order to exploit this opportunity, Octagona offers Italian companies involved in the production of wine operational support for participation in the fair Seoul International Wines & Spirits Expo 2023, That will be held in Seoul from 22 to 24 June 2023.
+In order to take advantage of this opportunity, Octagona offers Italian companies involved in the production of wine operational support for participation in the fair Seoul International Wines & Spirits Expo 2023, That will be held in Seoul from 22 to 24 June 2023.

 Why participate?

-The Seoul International Wines & Spirits Expo is the only wine and spirits expo in Korea for the past 21 years, and every year it attracts more than 10,000 shoppers and 35,000 visitors.
+Seoul International Wines & Spirits Expo is the only wine and spirits expo in Korea in the past 21 years, and each year it attracts more than 10,000 buyers and 35,000 visitors.

-As the only mainstream exhibition platform in the Korean wine and spirits market, the Seoul International Wine & Spirits Expo 2023 offers the opportunity to expand sales and direct promotion to actual consumers who purchase the products.
-During the event, you will also be able to participate in innovative events and seminars, to understand sector trends through events and to open new marketing channels through efficient one-to-one meetings with sector operators.
+As the only mainstream exhibition platform in the Korean wine and spirits market, the Seoul International Wine & Spirits Expo 2023 offers the opportunity to expand sales and direct promotion to the actual consumers who buy the products.
+During the event, it will also be possible to participate in innovative events and seminars, to understand sector trends through events and to open new marketing channels through efficient one-to-one meetings with sector operators.

 With the support of Octagona, you will be able to: